-Either call Fr.
-Flum to make an appointment at (240)681-3551, come before/after Mass, or at the scheduled confession times (currently held in the cry room):
+Call the parish office to make an appointment at (240)681-3551, come before/after Mass, or at the scheduled confession times:

-· Begin with “Bless me Father, for I have sinned, it has been [however long] since my last confession.”
+· Begin with “Bless me Father for I have sinned, it has been [however long] since my last confession.”
 If Father doesn’t know you already, continue with, “ I am [age] and [state of life (married with children, single, widow, etc)].”
-Then, confess your sins to the priest, beginning with any mortal sins (sins of grave matter* committed with full knowledge and consent); name the sin and the number of times you committed it, as best as you can figure.
-Follow with any venial sins, as many as you can remember.
-We cannot purposefully leave any of our sins unsaid.
+Then confess your sins to the priest, beginning with any mortal sins (sins of grave matter* committed with full knowledge and consent); name the sin and the number of times you committed it, as best as you can figure.

 · *Note on “grave matter” from the Catechism of the Catholic Church: